-This can be a little tricky to discern.
-Most of the service advisors gets commission so when you spend more, they get more.
-You also need to know that an independent shop or a dealership is a business that needs to make money.
-Yet, a good service advisor will not sell you services or repairs that your car doesn’t need.
+This one can be a little tricky to discern.
+Most service advisors are paid commission so the more you spend, the more they make.
+Not only that, but it should be obvious that an independent shop or a dealership is a business that needs to make money.
+However, a good service advisor can still be very successful without selling you services or repairs that your car doesn't need.

 Good Service Advisors Always Tell the Truth

-Now, if you still feel that your service advisor is lying to you, seek the service manager or the general manager to clear the matter.
-Lastly, you can always bring your concern and complaints to the Bureau of Automotive Repair.
+Now, if you still feel like your advisor is lying to you, find the service manager or general manager and let them know.
+There are two possibilities there: you'll either out a bad service advisor or you'll be reassured that a certain service is, in fact, necessary.
+Lastly, you can always bring your concerns to the Bureau of Automotive Repair.

-Finally, you can also go around the shop and see how much they charge for their services.
-A good service advisor tells you everything that you need to know and does not withhold any information.
-However, it is a fact that spotting a good service advisor is not an easy task, yet with the pointers above, you’ll better know who is a good service advisor from those who are not.
+Before you agree to anything, you can also go around the shop and see how much they charge for their services.
+A good service advisor tells you everything you need to know and doesn't withhold information.
+It's not exactly easy to spot a good service advisor, but with the pointers above, you'll have a better time telling a good one from a bad one.

 And for service advisors in need of guidance, wanting to increase customer retention and build better rapport with their customer base, these things are easily attainable with the proper training.
 If you don't know where to start, you don't need to worry….
 I wrote a book just for you.